living-atlases/la-toolkit-backend/README.md

 ### Run sails

-First of all setup a pair of environment variables with your mongo user/password:
+First an environment variable with your mongo db url:

 ```bash
 export DATABASE_URL=mongodb://la_toolkit_user:la_toolkit_changeme@localhost:27017/la_toolkit
 ```
-that should match [the same varibles in your la-toolkit docker-compose.yml](https://github.com/living-atlases/la-toolkit/blob/master/docker-compose.yml) if you change them.
+the user/password should match [the values in your la-toolkit docker-compose.yml](https://github.com/living-atlases/la-toolkit/blob/master/docker-compose.yml).

 During development you can run sails with forever to easy reload with code changes